koalap-2018/bikeshare_project/README.md

 End Station (e.g., Sedgwick St & North Ave)
 User Type (Subscriber or Customer)

-The Chicago and New York City files also have the following two columns:
+The Chicago and New York City files also have the following additional Gender and Birth Year info.

-Gender
-Birth Year

 #The statistics computed here are: popular times of travel (month, week, hour), popular stations and trip, trip duration and user info.